Calories in vs calories out — and why it's more complicated than that

 A note on activity levels

 If you do use a TDEE calculator, be conservative with the activity multiplier.
 Most people significantly overestimate how active they are.
-"Intense" exercise is genuinely intense — the kind that leaves you depleted, not just sweaty.
+"Intense" exercise is genuinely intense — the kind that leaves you utterly depleted, not just sweaty (think advanced level lifter or athlete).
 For most people training 3–5 days a week, "moderate" or "difficult" is more accurate.
 The number the calculator spits out is a starting point, not a prescription.
+There are people who have gained weight by decreasing their food intake, and lost fat by increasing it.
+A formula cannot account for that.
+Your body can.

 Your body adapts to what you give it